Vegan Food At T-Mobile Park - And Where To Eat Nearby Instead [2025 Guide]

 🌱 Rojo’s Mexican Food: 100% vegan Mexican street food in Pioneer Square with street tacos, burritos, tortas, and more.
 Pro-tip: The burritos are easily transportable into the game- get it to-go and enjoy it at the Park!
 Just follow the guidelines above, and note that Rojo’s closes early - 4pm on weekdays, and 7pm on weekends.
 Gluten-free friendly!
 Visit Rojo’s Mexican Food

-Vinason: Just across the street from the South end of T-Mobile Park, Vinason offers vegan-friendly banh mi and pho at an affordable price, along with a huge wall of beer taps and big screen TVs.
+Vinason: Just across the street from the South end of T-Mobile Park, Vinason offers vegan-friendly pho at an affordable price, along with a huge wall of beer taps and big screen TVs.
 Visit Vinason

 🌱 ChuMinh Tofu & Vegan Deli: Vegan Vietnamese restaurant in the International District with ten types of vegan Banh Mi’s, like Lemongrass Chicken or Spicy tofu!
 A Banh Mi would also be a great option to bring into the park!
 Visit ChuMinh Deli